 Monitoring production lines

-When you want to monitor a long production line (e.g. bottling line) and visualise the data of multiple points on the production lines (e.g. capper, filler, labeller), then each of the measuring points wound count towards an Evocon license.
+When you want to monitor a long production line (e.g., bottling line) and visualize the data of multiple points on the production lines (e.g., capper, filler, labeler), then each of the measuring points wound count towards an Evocon license.

 If you only want to monitor the end of the line (output), then one production line equals one Evocon license.

 Monitoring production quality automatically

 If it is possible to automatically register scrap (i.e., defective products) using a sensor or a PLC signal, then this is not considered as an Evocon license.